benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 In 2022, I joined a fascinating mid-stage startup that checked all the boxes.
 It did automated analysis of raw real world data, it had a real business model, and it was run by good, pragmatic people.

 They built remarkably human Software 2.0 workflow, centering on the humans labeling the data, the Data Managers (this is not an inflated title, they really managed a lot, and a lot of project success depended on their skill).
-Unlike Code 1.0 workflows, where the labelers simply hand off the data at some point, at this company, the data managers iterated with product advisors to determine the best way to label the data, actually labeled the data, trained the model, used the model to find good labels to add, evaluated the model, built out metrics, advised studies, and more.
+Unlike Software 1.0 workflows, where the labelers simply hand off the data at some point, at this company, the data managers iterated with product advisors to determine the best way to label the data, actually labeled the data, trained the model, used the model to find good labels to add, evaluated the model, built out metrics, advised studies, and more.
 The remarkable scope of their responsibilities meant that relatively little time was spent on actually labeling or reviewing data, maybe 40% of their time on average.

 ### The Software 2.0 Data Developer